3dcitydb/3dcitydb-docs/source/impexp/export-preferences/appearance.rst

 Appearance
 ^^^^^^^^^^

-The Appearance export preferences control how appearance information of city objects is written to the output datasets.
+The appearance export preferences control how appearance information of city objects is written to the output datasets.

 .. figure:: /media/impexp_export_preferences_appearance_fig.png